nathan-andosen/3-layer-architecture/README.md

 > Business rules that determine how data can be created, stored and updated

-#### Container / Smart component
+#### Container component (Smart component)

 > Will usually contain business logic, not directly, this should be done via services that come from the domain layer.
-Will pass data to [presentation components](#presentation-/-dumb-component) and react to events from these components.
+Will pass data to [presentation components](#presentation-component-(dumb-component)) and react to events from these components.
 Container components are also used as top level routable components (pages).

 #### DDD